 Scientific name: Tursiops truncates

-Dolphins don’t have the ability to speak words like humans can, but they are effective communicators with a sophisticated language amongst themselves.
+Dolphins don’t have the ability to speak words like humans can, but they are effective communicators with sophisticated language amongst themselves.
 They ‘talk’ through clicks, a form of underwater echolocation.

 Scientists have recorded dolphins communicating instructions on how to hunt fish.
 The process requires cooperation between over 15 animals, so they have to be able to work together.